US and Halkbank Reach Deal That Could End Sanctions Case

 News About Turkey - NAT

 The United States and Turkey’s state-owned lender Halkbank have reached a deferred prosecution agreement in a long-running criminal case centered on allegations that the bank helped Iran evade US sanctions.
-Under the arrangement, the case will be paused initially, and the charges could ultimately be dismissed if Halkbank complies with the conditions set out in the agreement.
+The agreement, filed in Manhattan federal court, would pause the prosecution and pave the way for the charges to be dismissed if Halkbank complies with the conditions set out in the deal.

-The case dates back to 2019, when US prosecutors charged Halkbank with fraud, money laundering and conspiracy, accusing the bank of taking part in a scheme to move restricted Iranian funds through front companies and disguised transactions.
-Prosecutors alleged that the scheme helped Iran convert oil revenues into gold and cash despite US sanctions.
-Halkbank pleaded not guilty and denied the allegations.
+US prosecutors charged Halkbank in 2019 with fraud, money laundering and conspiracy, accusing the bank of participating in a scheme that allegedly helped Iran move roughly $20 billion in restricted funds through money servicers, front companies and disguised transactions in Iran, Turkey and the United Arab Emirates.
+Prosecutors said the scheme allowed Iran to convert oil revenues into gold and cash and used fake food shipments to justify transfers of oil proceeds.
+Halkbank pleaded not guilty and denied wrongdoing.

 Share This Article